eflautt/ga-data-science/templates/styleguide.md

 This is a name for the chunks of a lesson when you're asking students to create a deliverable on their own.
 It is often used closer to the end of a lesson (though not necessarily), requiring the use of skills learned in the demo and guided practice sessions.
 It is intended to encapsulate the information and can act as a miniature or practice version of the unit project.

+##### Conclusion

+This is where we review the deliverable(s) from the independent practice, recap the lesson objectives, answer any outstanding questions, and discuss homework/upcoming projects/etc.

+---

 <a name="default-style"></a>
 ## Default Style